Olen/home-assistant-openplantbook/README.md

 This UI is _not_ part of the integration.
 It is just an example of how to use the service calls.

+An explanation of the UI is available here: https://github.com/Olen/home-assistant-openplantbook/blob/main/examples/GUI.md

 <a href="https://www.buymeacoffee.com/olatho" target="_blank">
 <img src="https://user-images.githubusercontent.com/203184/184674974-db7b9e53-8c5a-40a0-bf71-c01311b36b0a.png" style="height: 50px !important;">
 </a>